XenonyxBlaze/attendanceapp/README.md

 ## 📜 Acknowledgments

-We extend our heartfelt gratitude to the faculty, mentors, and everyone who supported us during the development of this project.
+We extend our heartfelt gratitude to the faculty, staff, and most of all, Poonkuntran Sir who supported us during the development of this project.

-## 📜 Changelog

-For a detailed list of changes for each release, check out the [`Changelog`](./Changelog.md) file.

 ---